openshift/enhancements/enhancements/installer/image-based-installer.md

-However, for the Assisted Installer service this would be a completely new scope, as the image-based installation ISO is not generated per cluster, but for multiple SNO clusters with similar underlying hardware (due to the requirements of the Image-based Installer flow) and its configuration input is different than what is currently supported.
+However, for the Assisted Installer service this would be a completely new scope, as the image-based installation ISO is not generated per cluster, but for multiple SNO clusters with similar underlying hardware (due to the requirements of the IBI flow) and its configuration input is different than what is currently supported.

 ### Building the installation ISO in the Lifecycle Agent Operator

-The Lifecycle Agent Operator could be used to generate and serve the image-based installation ISO, as this is the component used to generate the seed OCI image, which is the basis of the Image-based Installer flow.
+The Lifecycle Agent Operator could be used to generate and serve the image-based installation ISO, as this is the component used to generate the seed OCI image, which is the basis of the IBI flow.

 However, the following reasons constitute a separate command-line tool a better
 fit:

-- the seed OCI image is not only used for the Image-based Installer, but also for the Image-based Upgrade flow, supported by different user personas.
+- the seed OCI image is not only used for IBI, but also for the Image-based Upgrade (IBU) flow, supported by different user personas.
 - the same seed OCI image can be used to generate multiple image-based installation ISOs (e.g. with different installation disks).
 - the user persona to generate the image-based installation ISO must have a